jundalisay/superblist/content/en/research/indian/gospel/chapter-04d.md

 When the song was over, the Master walked up and down the northeast verandah, where Hazra was seated with M. The Master sat down there.
 He asked a devotee, "Do you ever have dreams?"

+{{< r a="Devotee" >}}
-DEVOTEE: "Yes, sir.
+Yes, sir.
 The other day I dreamt a strange dream.
 I saw the whole world enveloped in water.
 There was water on all sides.
 A few boats were visible, but suddenly huge waves appeared and sank them.
 I was about to board a ship with a few others, when we saw a brahmin walking over that expanse of water.

 I asked him, 'How can you walk over the deep?'
+{{< /r >}}

+{{< r a="Brahmin" >}}
-The brahmin said with a smile: 'Oh, there is no difficulty about that.
-There is a bridge under the water.'
-I said to him, 'Where are you going?'
-'To Bhawanipur, the city of the Divine Mother', he replied.
-'Wait a little', I cried.
-'I shall accompany you.' "
+(smiling): 'Oh, there is no difficulty about that.
+There is a bridge under the water.
+I am going to Bhawanipur, the city of the Divine Mother

-MASTER: "Oh.
+{{< /r >}}

+{{< r a="Devotee" >}}
+Wait!
+I shall accompany you.
+{{< /r >}}

+{{< l a="Ramakrishna" >}}
+Oh.
 I am thrilled to hear the story!"
+{{< /l >}}

+{{< r a="Devotee" >}}
-DEVOTEE: "The brahmin said: 'I am in a hurry.
+The brahmin said: 'I am in a hurry.
 It will take you some time to get out of the boat.
 Good-bye.
 Remember this path and come after me.
+{{< /r >}}

+{{< l a="Ramakrishna" >}}
-MASTER: "Oh, my hair is standing on end!
-Please be initiated by a guru as soon as possible."
+My hair is standing on end!
+Please be initiated by a guru as soon as possible.
+{{< /l >}}

 Shortly before midnight Narendra and the other devotees lay down on a bed made on the floor of the Master's room.

 At dawn some of the devotees were up.
 They saw the Master, naked as a child, pacingup and down the room, repeating the names of the various gods and goddesses.
 His voice was sweet as nectar.
 Now he would look at the Ganges, now stop in front of the pictures hanging on the wall and bow down before them, chanting all the while the holy names in his sweet voice.
 He chanted: "Veda, Purana, Tantra; Gita, Gayatri; Bhagavata, Bhakta, Bhagavan."
 Referring to the Gita, he repeated many times, "Tagi, tagi, tagi."

 Now and then he would say: "O Mother, Thou art verily Brahman, and Thou art verily Śakti.
 Thou art Purusha and Thou art Prakriti.
 Thou art Virat.
 Thou art the Absolute, and Thou dost manifest Thyself as the Relative.
 Thou art verily the twenty-four cosmic principles."